RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Boil the potatoes until fork tender.
-Drain and cool, then cut into chunks.
+Boil the potatoes until fork-tender, drain, cool slightly, and cut into chunks.

-Slice the labanos, green mango, and spring onions.
+Slice the radish, green mango, and spring onions.

 Flake the tinapa, removing bones and skin.